Preserving the Memory of the Grand Army of the Republic and our Ancestors who Fought to Preserve the Union 1861-1865

 The Sons of Union Veterans of the Civil War is a volunteer, non-profit, patriotic and educational organization.
 It was founded on Nov.
 12, 1881, and was incorporated by an Act of Congress Aug.
 20, 1954.
 The Sons of Union Veterans of the Civil War is the legal heir to and representative of the Grand Army of the Republic.

-General William H Lytle Camp #10 was established in 1999 and named for Brigadier General Lytle, a native Cincinnatian (the “Poet Soldier"), who was killed leading his troops at the Battle of Chickamauga in 1863.
-Meetings are held on the second Tuesday of the month at 7:00 PM at Scarlet Oaks school.
+The General William H Lytle Camp #10 was founded in 1999 in memory of Brigadier General Lytle, a native Cincinnatian (the “Poet Soldier”) who was killed leading his troops at the Battle of Chickamauga in 1863.
+The Lytle Camp is located in Cincinnati, OH and is part of the Department of Ohio.
+Meetings are held on the second Tuesday of the month at Scarlet Oaks school.